c-hoffmann/meatools/README.md

 Copy `ROI_create_helper_images.bat` into the folder containing a SINGLE video file (*.mp4) to be analyzed and start it from there.

 ## Affilliation
-* The author of this repo is the operator of the [Motion lab](https://www.uniklinik-freiburg.de/psychosomatik/sektionen/systemische-gesundheitsforschung/eeg-labor.html) of the [Department of Psychosomatic Medicine and Psychotherapy](https://www.uniklinik-freiburg.de/psychosomatik.html) of the [Medical Center](https://www.uniklinik-freiburg.de/), [University of Freiburg](https://uni-freiburg.de/), Germany
+* The author of this repo is the operator of the [Interaction lab](https://www.uniklinik-freiburg.de/psychosomatik/sektionen/systemische-gesundheitsforschung/interaktionslabor.html) of the [Department of Psychosomatic Medicine and Psychotherapy](https://www.uniklinik-freiburg.de/psychosomatik.html) of the [Medical Center](https://www.uniklinik-freiburg.de/), [University of Freiburg](https://uni-freiburg.de/), Germany